Is it Time to Tackle the Bathroom Cleaning?

 It is best to start with the ‘dry cleaning,’ such as dusting and vacuuming, before moving on to ‘wet cleaning.’
 For example, when doing a thorough bathroom cleaning, it is best to start with the ceiling and work your way down.

 Using the vacuum and a long hose attachment, clean the dust off the fan cover.
-If safe to do so (you may need a ladder and support person holding it), remove the cover and vacuum out the interior.
+If safe to do so (you may need a ladder and a support person holding it), remove the cover and vacuum out the interior.

 Shower and Showerhead